TOXIC METALS AND

 Other.
 Toxic metals upset digestion, alter gland activity, change the metabolic rate, and damage organs such as the kidneys and liver.
 In addition, all are neurotoxic.
 This means they damage the brain and nervous system.

 In fact, we find that many mental and emotional health disorders involve excess toxic metals in the body and brain.
 I hope that someday this fact will be recognized in the fields of psychology and psychiatry.
 There is a small group of doctors known as orthomolecular psychiatrists who are aware of this, but they are yet very few in number.

 The danger of toxic metals is greatly aggravated today by the low mineral content of most of our food supply.
 An abundance of vital minerals protects against toxic metals.
 Vital minerals compete with toxic metals for absorption and utilization in enzymes and other tissue structures.

 However, when food is low in essential minerals, the body absorbs and makes use of more toxic metals.
-To continue the previous analogy, we are not stocking up sufficiently on factory parts, so we must use the greatly inferior replacement parts – toxic metals.
+To continue the analogy from the previous section of this article, we are not stocking up sufficiently on factory parts, so we must use the greatly inferior replacement parts – toxic metals.
 Causes for the low mineral content of almost all agricultural products are primarily:

 1. Hybrid crops are bred for production or disease resistance, rather than superior nutrition.

-4. Toxic sprays damage soil microorganisms needed to help plants absorb minerals from the soil.
+4. Toxic pesticides used on commercial farms damage soil microorganisms needed to help plants absorb minerals from the soil.

 For a more complete list of sources for each of the major toxic metals organized by the metal, see the Reference Guide at the end of this article.